m3hransh/Robotics-path-planning-/README.md

 ![Alt text](./astar.gif)

 ### Dijkstra algorithm simulation
-To run the Dijkstra algorithm you can use A* algorithm but the only thing that you need to change is to change f(n) function to f(n) = g(n).
+To run the Dijkstra algorithm you can use A* algorithm but the only thing that you need to change is to change f(n) function to f(n)=g(n).
 ![Alt text](./dijkstra.gif)